 Many people have heard of help desk and service desk services, but how do they differ and which help desk support option is best?
 Depending on your needs, you can select IT support and service management options that are most suitable.
-There are very distinct differences between help desk and service desk services and each are uniquely beneficial for businesses operations.
+There are very distinct differences between help desk and service desk services and each is uniquely beneficial for businesses operations.

 IT help desks are used primarily for tactical purposes, resolving immediate technical issues and incidents.
-Help desks can be incorporated with larger service desks, or as a separate operation.
+Help desks can be incorporated with larger service desks or as a separate operation.
 The definitive goal of the help desk is to provide resolutions for user requests as efficiently as possible.

-Key values of help desk support include single point of contact (SPOC) IT support, incident tracking, problem management, problem resolution, service level agreements (SLA’s), and self-service options for end users.
+Key values of help desk support include a single point of contact (SPOC) IT support, incident tracking, problem management, problem resolution, service level agreements (SLA’s), and self-service options for end users.

-An IT service desk has broader operations compared to help desks, and acts a singular contact point between a service provider and its users.
+An IT service desk has broader operations compared to help desks and acts a singular contact point between a service provider and its users.
 A service desk looks at overall business needs as opposed to problem resolution.
 Service desks manage incidents and service requests, as well as user communication.
 The typical service desk will have a help desk component incorporated, with the overall goal of improving IT processes and improve business efficiency.

 The difference between service desk and help desk support is service desks contain full integration with other IT service management processes, they organize service level management agreements, actively integrate asset management protocols, and provide crucial information from configuration management and problem management sectors.